 - Understands floor and table numbering and order communication with chef.

 - Professional, respectful, and timely communication with the entire BOH and FOH crew.

 - Provide outstanding service to our guests.
 Exceed their expectations.

-- Communicates all necessary and important guest information with the Food and Beverage Management Team.
+- Communicates all necessary and important guest information with the Food and Beverage Management Team and Guest Services Team.

 - Promote environment conducive to teamwork.

 - Maintain an open line of communication with the culinary staff, other servers, and management.